Measuring What Matters in the Bega Valley

 The idea for a Data Space in the Bega Valley started early in 2022.
 A working group was formed of diverse, interested and passionate individuals, who know that better access to data will help our community thrive.
 The working group was established to set up the association and secure funding, and meets regularly.
 The inaugural AGM was held in October 2023 when office bearers and a committee were elected.
 To inquire about the working group or the committee you can contact us through this website.

 Seer have partnered with the Bega Valley Data Collective, they are our technology provider.
-They have the technology and expertise to capture data streams and provide data analysis, they will provide access to their innovative data platform.
-Seer will provide the technology and support to help build our Measuring What Matters online dashboard.
-You can find more information here https://seerdata.ai/
+They have the technology and expertise to capture data streams and provide data analysis.
+We have access to their innovative data platform so that we can analyse and refine data that is relevant to the Bega Valley.
+Seer are providing the technology and support to help build our data directory that is available to members of Bega Valley Data Collective.

-Your membership fee will help with the basic operation expenses of our volunteer led association.
-More importantly a strong membership base will indicate support for the Bega Valley Measuring What Matters project and help with our applications for long term project funding.
+Your membership fee will help with the basic operation expenses of our volunteer led association, it will also help pay for access to data.

 What do the experts say